ivan-cunha/enade-eq-analysis/README.md

 - **Perceived Skills and Competencies:** Self-assessment of skills and knowledge gained during the course.
 - **Future Plans:** Career aspirations, expectations for further education, and employment goals.

-The data collected through the student questionnaire provides insights into students' perspectives on their educational experience and helps evaluate the quality of higher education programs in Brazil.
-This information is used alongside Enade exam scores to assess the effectiveness of academic programs and inform educational policies.
-We are getting only a subset of this data, questions 27 to 68.
-These questions are about the **Course Experience**, and is the part that is taken into account when calculating the CPC.
-These questions are all positive affirmations and the student uses the likert scale (1 - strongly disagree to 6 - strongly agree) to mark his agreement.
-The numbers 7 and 8 are not an avaluation, they mean "Dont know how to answer" and "Does not apply" respectively .
-Bellow is a sample of the data
+We focus on a subset of this data — questions 27 to 68 — which pertain to Course Experience and are used in calculating the CPC.
+These questions consist of positive statements rated on a Likert scale from 1 (strongly disagree) to 6 (strongly agree).
+The numbers 7 and 8 are reserved for "Don't know how to answer" and "Does not apply," respectively.
+Below is a sample of the data:

 | NU_ANO | CO_CURSO | QE_I27 | QE_I28 | QE_I29 | QE_I30 | QE_I31 | QE_I32 | QE_I33 | QE_I34 | QE_I35 | QE_I36 | QE_I37 | QE_I38 | QE_I39 | QE_I40 | QE_I41 | QE_I42 | QE_I43 | QE_I44 | QE_I45 | QE_I46 | QE_I47 | QE_I48 | QE_I49 | QE_I50 | QE_I51 | QE_I52 | QE_I53 | QE_I54 | QE_I55 | QE_I56 | QE_I57 | QE_I58 | QE_I59 | QE_I60 | QE_I61 | QE_I62 | QE_I63 | QE_I64 | QE_I65 | QE_I66 | QE_I67 | QE_I68 |
 | ------ | -------- | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |